chrahunt/tagpro-neomacro-plus/README.md

 > Enemy FC is Top

+where instead of "Top" we may also want to use something like "Left" or "Bottom left".
 This kind of macro is necessary, but causes problems when we're forced to assign single keys to each version of the macro that we'd like the ability to communicate.
-This can mean lots of keys are taken up by only a handful of these composite macros, and it makes impossible more complex macros that have more than one or two variable parts.
+This can mean lots of keys are taken up by only a handful of these composite macros, and it makes it impossible to have macros that have more than one or two variable parts.
 That's where TagPro Neomacro Plus can help.
 TNP treats macros how they were meant to be treated, as *sentences* composed of *parts*.
 With TNP you don't get "Enemy FC is Top", you get "Enemy FC is [direction]", where the direction is up to you!
 The benefit of a system like this becomes clear when multiple sentences can use the same buttons.
 This allows you to keep the majority of your keys free to be assigned to simple macros, but still have more communicative ability than you know what to do with.

 The library in its current state is a little opinionated about the layout and behavior needed for optimal use.
 Input requires a numpad.
 This doesn't help users that don't have a numpad, and may also cause problems for those that use arrow keys for navigation.
 This will likely change in the future, but for the moment it's necessary to keep things simple.